 Celebrating the 120th anniversary of the first Biennale, held in 1895, this year’s edition, entitled All the World’s Futures, is directed by Okwui Enwezor and organized by La Biennale di Venezia chaired by Paolo Baratta.

 Born in Nigeria in 1963, Enwezor is the current director of the Haus Der Kunst in Munich, along with being a world-renowned art curator, writer, and teacher.

 The Central Pavilion at Giardini, Photo © Inexhibit, 2015

-Okwui Enwezor, curator of the 56th International Art Exhibition, underlines the traditional role of the Venice Biennale as an event focused on socioeconomic changes and historical breakdowns in art, culture, politics and economy.
-A role the Biennale is having since its first edition in 1895, when it pinpointed the new mass movement scenario arisen after the second industrial revolution.
+Okwui Enwezor, the curator of the 56th International Art Exhibition, underlines the traditional role of the Venice Biennale as an event focused on socioeconomic changes and historical breakdowns in art, culture, politics, and economy.
+A role the Biennale is having since its first edition in 1895 when it pinpointed the new mass movement scenario arisen after the second industrial revolution.

 The Central Pavilion – Hans Haacke, Blue Sail 1964-1965.
 Photo © Inexhibit, 2015.

 Thus, Enwezor felt that this edition of the Biennale should be marked by an urgency: trying to identify and summarize today’s “state of things” both in art and society.

 Since the contemporary panorama is extremely articulated and contradictory, Enwezor refused to focus on a single theme, while he proposed instead a multifarious exhibition, composed of multiple contributions which cover a wide period, including several specially commissioned works and cover a multitude of media, languages, and means of expression.